sugarfree90/zabbixPart/README.md

         python3 ./zabbixPart.py 7 history zabbixDatabase zabbixDatabaseLogin zabbixDatabasePassword init

 ### Check if there is a need for a new partition - you can put it in Cron
+Ihave programmed Cron to run it at start and everyday at some hour

         python3 ./zabbixPart.py 7 history zabbixDatabase zabbixDatabaseLogin zabbixDatabasePassword